 MHT ends with a few remarks about Chomsky on alien (as in extra-terrestial) language, noting a difference between him and Jessica Coon on this topic.
 Jessica says the following (2):

 When people talk about universal grammar it’s just the genetic endowment that allows humans to acquire language.
 There are grammatical properties we could imagine that we just don’t ever find in any human language, so we know what’s specific to humans and our endowment for language.
+There’s no reason to expect aliens would have the same system.
 In fact, it would be very surprising if they did.
 But while having a better understanding of human language wouldn’t necessarily help, hopefully it’d give us tools to know how we might at least approach the problem.

 This is a pretty vintage late 1980s bioling view of FL.
 Chomsky demurs, thinking that perhaps “the Martian language might not be so different from human language after all” (3).
 Why?
 Because Chomsky proposes that many features of FL might be grounded in generic computational properties rather than idiosyncratic biological ones.
 In his words:

-We can, in short, try to sharpen the question of what constitutes a principled explanation for properties of language, and turn to one of the most fundamental questions of the biology of language: to what extent does language approximate an to conditions that it must satisfy to be usable at all, given ?”
+We can, in short, try to sharpen the question of what constitutes a principled explanation for properties of language, and turn to one of the most fundamental questions of the biology of language: to what extent does language approximate an optimal solution to conditions that it must satisfy to be usable at all, given extralinguistic structural architecture?”